-- 81. You, or your Tutor on your behalf, may make a complaint about the conduct or result of an examination for any of the qualifications covered by this Code under the Regulations for the Review of Examinations for Postgraduate Qualifications, provided that: - i) you have failed the examination, or - ii) you were approved for the qualification but did not meet the standard required, as specified by the Degree Committee, to be permitted to register for a second qualification for which registration as a Graduate Student is required; - iii) your letter of appeal is received within three months of the date of the letter which gives you formally the outcome of your examination; - iv) your complaint is demonstrated to fall within at least one of the following criteria: - a) that there existed material circumstances relating directly to the examination (excluding circumstances relating to your course of research or course of study) of which the Examiners were not aware; - b) that procedural irregularities occurred in the conduct of the examination, which were of such a nature as to cause reasonable doubt as to whether the Examiners would have reached the same conclusion had the irregularities not occurred; - c) that there is demonstrable evidence of prejudice, bias, or inadequate assessment in the examination process.
+81. You, or your Tutor on your behalf, may make a complaint about the conduct of an examination for any of the qualifications covered by this Code under the regulations for the Review of the Results of Examinations for Postgraduate Qualifications, provided that:

+(i) your representations are received within three months of the date on which the outcome of the examination was formally communicated to you;

+(ii) your complaint is demonstrated to fall within at least one of the following criteria:

+a) that there existed material circumstances relating directly to the examination (excluding circumstances relating to your course of research or course of study) of which the Examiners were not aware;

+b) that procedural irregularities occurred in the conduct of the examination, which were of such a nature as to cause reasonable doubt as to whether the Examiners would have reached the same conclusion had the irregularities not occurred;

+c) that there is demonstrable evidence of prejudice, bias, or inadequate assessment in the examination process.